loeiten/IN2140/network_theory_assignments/set_1.md

 ### Answer assignment 6

+Packet switching means that each router decided the next link based on the address and routing protocol.
+Two packages heading the same way can take different paths through the network.
+In package switching there is no guarantees about the capacity, but it gives a better utilization of the network than circuit switching.

 Circuit switching means that one establishes a logical direct connection between two machines, which goes through a particular set of routers.
 This connection is locked and reserves resources at all stages along the way